RiskWatch

 - Vendor and third-party risk management for firm outside service-providers (DMS hosting, e-discovery, document review)

-- Survey-based assessment engine for non-technical control owners (Practice Group Risk Partners, Office Managing Partners)
+- Policy management with attestation workflow, plus a survey-based assessment engine for non-technical control owners (Practice Group Risk Partners, Office Managing Partners)

 - Single-tenant deployment for EU + UK + APAC data-residency and client confidentiality under ABA Model Rule 1.6